tbr117/inline-html-editor/README.md

 ## Features

-- 🎨 **Dual Mode Editing**: Toggle between visual (WYSIWYG) and HTML source code modes
+- Toggle between visual (WYSIWYG) and HTML source code modes
-- 🌓 **Theme Compatible**: Fully customizable background and foreground colors for dark/light mode
+- Fully customizable background and foreground colors for dark/light mode
-- 🔗 **Clickable Links**: Ctrl/Cmd+Click to open links in new tabs while editing
+- Ctrl/Cmd+Click to open links in new tabs while editing
-- 📝 **Rich Text Support**: Proper rendering of lists, headings, bold, italic, images, and more
+- Proper rendering of lists, headings, bold, italic, images and more
+- Support for subscript and superscript formatting
+- Code and pre elements with monospace font and background styling
-- ⚡ **No Cursor Jumping**: Smooth editing experience with stable cursor positioning
+- Smooth typing with stable cursor positioning
-- 🎯 **Simple API**: Easy to integrate with minimal configuration
+- Easy to integrate with minimal configuration
-- 📦 **Zero Dependencies**: Pure React implementation using contentEditable
+- Pure React implementation using contentEditable

 ## Demo